hsauro/FMX-Skia-Tips/README.md

 # FMX-Skia-Tips
-A list of tips for users of skia and FmX
+A list of tips for users of skia and FMX

 **1. How do I draw a line or bezier curve witha rounded end?**